roi2405/quest/README.md

 # Description
-A platform of question and answers, a quest for knowledge.
+A platform for questions and answers, a quest for knowledge.

+A user will be able to ask a meaningful question, and get a meaningful answer.

 ## Code
 Written with Django for the backend, and React for the front end.